mindlink/OrleansPersistentStream-MissingEvents/README.md

 1. Intercept the grain persistent pulling agent stream subscription, the underlying consumer grain handshake, and the queue cache interactions via grain filters and stream provider decorator injection, respectively.
 2. Observe the stream subscription process via interception and pre-emptively record the stream subscription as pending until it either completes its subscribing process in its entirety, the initial subscribing interaction fails, or the underlying consumer handshake fails.
 3. As events are added to the cache, if there's a current pending stream subscription in progress, create a "pinning" cursor in the cache to ensure the concurrently-received events are not evicted.
-4. When a stream susbcription completes its subscribing process, if a pinning cursor has been created during its lifetime, start the stream subscription from there to replay the concurrently-receieved events
+4. When a stream susbcription completes its subscribing process, if a pinning cursor has been created during its lifetime, start the stream subscription from there to replay the concurrently-receieved events.
 5. Ensure all failure cases clean up any pinning tokens and remove any in-flight data.

 ### Solution Pros